mikkela/myblog/content/posts/kamin-3.md

 - **Local Environment**: Temporarily created when a function is evaluated.
 It contains the function’s parameters and their corresponding values.
 #### Environment Behavior
 - **Global Variables**: The global environment is the fallback for variable lookups.
 However, global variables cannot be updated from within a function.
-- **Local Variables**: Variables created or modified via `set` are handled in the local environment if it exists.
-If no local environment is present, they are managed in the global environment.
+- **Local Variables**: Variables created or modified via `set` are handled in the local environment if it exists and the variables exist in it.
+If no local environment is present or the variable does not exist in the local environment, they are managed in the global environment.

+In other words: the local scope only contains parameters, while variables are in the global scope.
+This is something to keep in mind.
 #### Function Call and Environment
 When a function is called:
 1. A **new local environment** is created for the called function, shadowing the existing local environment.